 Extinction Grief & Creativity online forum

-The attention is specifically with disenfranchised, chronic, and complicated grief brought by awareness of global loss and associated with dislocation, mass migration, and changing lifeways.
+The attention is specifically with disenfranchised, chronic, and complicated grief brought by personal experience and awareness of global loss and associated with forced relocation, mass migration, and changing lifeways.

 Please read more and register to participate at Grief Forum.